Rules and the Charities Act 2005

 What do we mean by ‘legally binding rules’?

 When applying for registration as a charitable organisation, you must send us a copy of your legal rules with your application form.
 These rules need to name your organisation and directly relate to your organisation (rather than an umbrella body or affiliated organisation).

-If your organisation is incorporated (under the Charitable Trusts Act 1957, Incorporated Societies Act 1908 or Companies Act 1993), the rules you send us should match the rules you have sent to the Companies Office.
-Please ensure that your most recent rules have been approved by the Companies Office before you send them to us.
+If your organisation is incorporated (under the Charitable Trusts Act 1957, Incorporated Societies Act 1908 or Companies Act 1993), you should also ensure that you have provided the current version of your rules to the Companies Office.

 If your organisation is not incorporated, the rules you send us must be signed and dated by either all the original officers or all the current officers.
 If your organisation is a trust (other than an incorporated charitable trust), the rules should also be signed by the settlor (if there is one), and all signatures must be witnessed by an independent person.